Post

 • $y(x) = y_h(x) + y_p(x)$

-• $y_p$: particular solution of the nonhomogeneous equation
+• $y_p$: A particular solution of the given nonhomogeneous ODE

-• The response term $y_p$ is determined solely by the input $r(x)$, and remains unchanged for the same nonhomogeneous equation regardless of initial conditions.
-The difference between two particular solutions of a nonhomogeneous equation is a solution of the corresponding homogeneous equation.
+• The response term $y_p$ is determined solely by the input $r(x)$.
+For the same nonhomogeneous ODE, $y_p$ does not change even if the initial conditions change.
+The difference between two particular solutions of a nonhomogeneous ODE is a solution of the corresponding homogeneous ODE.

-• Existence of general solution: A general solution always exists when the coefficients $p(x)$, $q(x)$ and the input function $r(x)$ are continuous
+• Existence of a general solution: If the coefficients $p(x)$, $q(x)$, and the input function $r(x)$ of a nonhomogeneous ODE are continuous, a general solution always exists.

-• Non-existence of singular solutions: The general solution includes all solutions of the equation (i.e., singular solutions do not exist)
+• Non-existence of singular solutions: The general solution includes all solutions of the equation (i.e., no singular solutions exist).

 Prerequisites

-General Solution and Particular Solution of Second-Order Nonhomogeneous Linear Differential Equations
+General and Particular Solutions of Second-Order Nonhomogeneous Linear ODEs

 \[y^{\prime\prime} + p(x)y^{\prime} + q(x)y = r(x) \label{eqn:nonhomogeneous_linear_ode}\tag{1}\]